 Political campaign, 1946

-Material related to 1946 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1946 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.
 Included are materials related to John F. Kennedy's first congressional campaign.

 Political campaign, 1948

-Material related to 1948 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1948 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1950

-Material related to 1950 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1950 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1952

-Material related to 1952 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1952 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.
 Included are materials related to John F. Kennedy's first senatorial campaign.

 Political campaign, 1954

-Material related to 1954 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1954 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1956

-Material related to 1956 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1956 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1958

-Material related to 1958 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1958 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.
 Included are materials related to John F. Kennedy's second senatorial campaign.

 Political campaign, 1960

-Material related to 1960 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
-Included are materials related to John F. Kennedy's presidential campaign.
+Material related to 1960 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.
+Included are materials related to John F. Kennedy's Presidential campaign.

 Political campaign, 1962

-Material related to 1962 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1962 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1964

-Material related to 1964 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1964 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1966

-Material related to 1966 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1966 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1968

-Material related to 1968 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1968 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1972

-Material related to 1972 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1972 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1976

-Material related to 1976 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1976 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Political campaign, 1980

-Material related to 1980 national, state, and local political campaigns, including candidates, campaign strategies, debates, and election results.
+Material related to 1980 national, state, and local political campaigns in the United States, including candidates, campaign strategies, debates, and election results.

 Material related to political campaigns in general.